-Gutter Replacement: This reserve item is designed to address the replacement of the original rain gutters, and downspout systems on all of the Mutual's buildings that are no longer repairable.
+This reserve item is designed to address the replacement of the original rain gutters, and downspout systems on all of the Mutual's buildings that are no longer repairable.
 Work is performed by in-house staff or outside contractors.

-New Gutter System Installation: Starting in 2020, \$50,000 was added to the budget for new gutter installations annually in conjunction with the Exterior Paint Program, in order to address drainage issues and to prevent foundation erosion.
+(C) New Gutter System Installation

+Beginning in 2020, the Board requested that \$50,000 be added to subsequent budgets for new gutter installations annually in conjunction with the Exterior Paint Program, in order to address drainage issues and to prevent foundation erosion.
 Work is performed by outside contractors.